codingk8/markdown_Memo/markdown_nodeSchool.md

         Heading 2
         ---

+gives you:

+Heading 1
+===

+Heading 2
+---

 ## THE CHALLENGE

-Please create a first-level heading with Markdown is awesome! and then
-verify your solution.
+Please create a first-level heading with Markdown is awesome! and then verify your solution.

 ## Here's the **official solution** in case you want to compare notes:

+The result:

 # Markdown is awesome!

+The Markdown:

      ```plain
      # Markdown is awesome!
      ```

 ## Success!

 There's nothing strange, right?
 Everything is obvious.

 In all of the next exercises you will have to add headings with the name of the current exercise.

 In the next exercise we will take a look at emphasis in Markdown.